awslabs/kubeflow-manifests/content/en/docs/component-guides/profiles.md

 weight = 50
 +++

-## AWS IAM for Kubeflow Profiles
+## Kubeflow Profiles

-### Background

-#### Kubeflow Profiles

-From the [official Kubeflow documentation](https://www.kubeflow.org/docs/components/multi-tenancy/overview/), a `Profile` is "a unique configuration for a user, which determines their access privileges and is defined by the Administrator".
-Additional details can be found [here](https://github.com/kubeflow/kubeflow/tree/d43aee19ad8b556273a627ad34367e7e56b5c97e/components/profile-controller).

-Kubeflow uses Profiles as a Kubernetes access control interface (e.g. role based access control [RBAC]) to "control all policies, roles, and bindings involved, and to guarantee consistency".
-Resources belonging to that Profile are contained within the `Profile Namespace`.
+A [Kubeflow Profile](https://github.com/kubeflow/kubeflow/tree/master/components/profile-controller#kubeflow-profile) is a unique configuration for a user that determines their access privileges and is defined by the Administrator.
+Kubeflow uses Profiles to control all policies, roles, and bindings involved, and to guarantee consistency.
+Resources belonging to a Profile are contained within a Profile namespace.

+## Profile plugins

-To control the access by Profile users to resources outside of Kuberenetes, `Profile Plugins` have been developed to interface with the Identity and Access Management (IAM) services that manage permissions for those external resources.
+Use `Profile Plugins` to interface with the Identity and Access Management (IAM) services that manage permissions for external resources outside of Kubernetes.

-The `AwsIamForServiceAccount` plugin is such a Profile plugin which allows enforcing AWS IAM access control for Profile users in order to grant/limit access to AWS resources and services.
+The `AwsIamForServiceAccount` plugin allows the use of [AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) access control for Profile users in order to grant or limit access to AWS resources and services.

-#### The Profiles Controller and the `AwsIamForServiceAccount` Plugin
+### IAM roles for service accounts

-In order for the profile controller to interface with AWS IAM access control, the profiles controller pod must be recognized as an entity that can interface with IAM and be given the necessary permissions.
-This is done by using IAM Role Service Accounts (IRSA).
+In order for the Profile controller to get the necessary permissions, the Profile controller pod must be recognized as an entity that can interface with AWS IAM.
+This is done by using [IAM roles for service accounts (IRSA)](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/).

-In AWS EKS, [IRSA](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/) is a feature that allows enforcing AWS IAM permissions boundaries at the Kubernetes pod level.
-In a nutshell, a Kubernetes service account (SA) is associated with an IAM role with a role policy that scopes the IAM permissions (e.g. S3 read/write access, etc.).
-When a pod in the SA namespace is annotated with the SA name, EKS injects the IAM role arn and a token used to get the credentials so that the pod can make requests to AWS services within the scope of role policy associated with the IRSA.
+IRSA allows the use of AWS IAM permission boundaries at the Kubernetes pod level.
+A Kubernetes service account (SA) is associated with an IAM role with a role policy that scopes the IAM permissions (e.g. S3 read/write access, etc.).
+When a pod in the SA namespace is annotated with the SA name, EKS injects the IAM role ARN and a token is used to get the credentials so that the pod can make requests to AWS services within the scope of the role policy associated with the IRSA.

-In order to enforce IAM permissions boundaries at the profile level, the profiles controller IRSA itself is not given the permissions required by the profiles.
-Instead, admins will create an IAM role for each profile and the profile controller IRSA will have permissions to access the admin created profile role and modify it to grant the `default-editor` SA in the profile namespsace permissions to assume the role.
-The `default-editor` SA in the profile namespace will also be annotated with the role arn.
-By doing both, EKS will then inject the profile role arn and a token into the pod in the profile namespace, allowing it to receive the credentials that grant it the permissions defined in the profile role policy.

-The `default-editor` SA is used by various services in Kubeflow to launch resources in users namespace and hence the pods inherit the permissions of this service account.
-However, not all services do this by default.

-#### Component Level Implementations
+For more information, see [Amazon EKS IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

+### Component-level implementations

-As of writing, the following components have profile level support: Central Dashboard, Notebooks, Pipelines, AutoML (Katib), KFServing.
+The following components have Profile-level support:
+- Central Dashboard
+- Notebooks
+- Pipelines
+- AutoML (Katib)
+- KFServing

-The following components have been tested to work with the `AwsIamForServiceAccount` plugin: Notebooks.
+The following components have been tested to work with the `AwsIamForServiceAccount` plugin:
+- Notebooks

-Support for the `AwsIamForServiceAccount` plugin in all the components that have profile level support is being actively worked on.
+Integration with the `AwsIamForServiceAccount` plugin is being actively worked on for all components with Profile-level support.

-Documentation and samples on using the `AwsIamForServiceAccount` plugin in the [component guides](./) for the respective component.
+You can find documentation about the `AwsIamForServiceAccount` plugin for specific components in the individual [component guides](/docs/component-guides/).

-### Configuration Steps
+## Configuration steps

-The following steps should be run after deploying Kubeflow via the [provided deployment options](../../docs/deployment).
+After installing Kubeflow on AWS with one of the available [deployment options](/docs/deployment/install/), you can configure Kubeflow Profiles with the following steps:

-1. Export the following variables for convenience.
+1. Define the following environment variables:
-    ```
+    ```bash
     export CLUSTER_NAME=<your cluster name>
     export CLUSTER_REGION=<your region>
     export AWS_ACCOUNT_ID=$(aws sts get-caller-identity --query "Account" --output text)
     export PROFILE_NAME=<the name of the profile to be created>
     ```

-1. Create an IAM policy using [the following policy document](../../awsconfigs/infra_configs/iam_profile_controller_policy.json).
+2. Create an IAM policy using the [IAM Profile controller policy](https://github.com/awslabs/kubeflow-manifests/blob/main/awsconfigs/infra_configs/iam_profile_controller_policy.json) file.
-    ```
+    ```bash
     aws iam create-policy \
     --region $CLUSTER_REGION \
     --policy-name kf-profile-controller-policy \
     --policy-document file://awsconfigs/infra_configs/iam_profile_controller_policy.json
     ```

-1. Associate IAM OIDC with the cluster.
+3. Associate IAM OIDC with your cluster.
-    ```
+    ```bash
     aws --region $CLUSTER_REGION eks update-kubeconfig --name $CLUSTER_NAME

     eksctl utils associate-iam-oidc-provider --cluster $CLUSTER_NAME --region $CLUSTER_REGION --approve
     ```

-1. Create an IRSA for the profile controller using the policy.
+4. Create an IRSA for the Profile controller using the policy.
-    ```
+    ```bash
     eksctl create iamserviceaccount \
     --cluster=$CLUSTER_NAME \
     --name="profiles-controller-service-account" \